inrialearninglab/ai4t/docs/2-Other-resources/1-At-the-origins-of-the-project/1-1-Reports-and-Guidelines_EU-UNESCO-ODCE.en.md

 UNESCO IITE[^17] - Institute for Information Technologies in Education

-« *The mission of IITE is to promote the innovative use of ICT and serving as facilitator and enabler for achieving Sustainable Development Goal 4 (SDG 4) through ICT-enabled solutions and best practices.* »
+"*The mission of IITE is to promote the innovative use of ICT and serving as facilitator and enabler for achieving Sustainable Development Goal 4 (SDG 4) through ICT-enabled solutions and best practices.*"

 It published many report on AI including: